Traditional Territory: Traditional land of the Lilwat Nation

 Keerat Dhami, 23

-Traditional Territory: The Treaty Lands and Territory of the Mississauga’s of the Credit
+Traditional Territory: The Treaty Territory of the Mississauga’s of the Credit a First Nation

 Keerat has half a decade of experience organizing communities comprising the Greater Toronto Area around climate action.
 Her community-centred organizing includes co-authoring a report outlining the Government of Canada’s obligations to protect Canadian children from future climate change impacts, partaking in the incorporation of Peel Region's first climate council, and creating Our Climate Café, a (cyber) community of practice centring environmental conversations on ecological emotions and human experiences.
 Keerat graduated with an undergraduate degree in Environmental Geography, Human Geography, and Diaspora and Transnational Studies from the University of Toronto.
 A young professional, Keerat's work with several environmental non-governmental organizations has allotted her an opportunity to apply her studies to the environmental movement.
 Keerat also serves on the Youth Advisory Council of the Jane Goodall Institute of Canada.